 Layered Cherry Cheese Pie in a Glass

-You may have seen this recipe for cherry cheese pie before, it’s often on the label of the Eagle Brand sweetened condensed milk can.
+You may have seen the recipe for the cream cheese filling in this dessert before, it’s often on the label of the Eagle Brand sweetened condensed milk can for Cherry Cheese Pie.

-It’s one of the easiest no-bake pie recipes to make, and tastes amazingly delicious.
+It’s one of the easiest pie recipes to make, and tastes so good.

-For the topping you can use cherry pie filling or any other flavor of pie filling, or even fruit toppings if you like.
+For the topping on this dessert, you can use cherry pie filling or any other flavor of pie filling, or even fresh fruit or berries if you like.

-Graham crackers, butter, sweetened condensed milk, cream cheese, bottled lemon juice, vanilla extract, and cherry pie filling.
-Recipe adapted from Eagle Brand Cherry Cream Cheese Pie
+Graham crackers (or graham cracker crumbs), butter, sweetened condensed milk, cream cheese, bottled lemon juice, vanilla extract, and cherry pie filling

 For the Crust: